AlquistManager/alquist/How to write your bot.md

 Alquist is dialogue manager created by Jakub Konrád and Petr Marek.

 ## General tips
+### Start of the dialogue
+When writing yaml representation of your bot, keep in mind that the initial state for your bot should be called ``init`` Ihere always needs to be ``init`` state in your yaml representation.

+For example:

+	init:
+        type: MessageText
+        properties:
+            text: Hello, mz name is Talkatron 3000
+        transitions:
+            next_state: state2

 ### Transitions
 Each state must have transitions field, since it is used in constructor.
 If the transitions field is empty, conversation ends after executing current state.